There are several benefits of learning to read early including:

 We may not realize it, but the speed at which we read has a huge impact on our understanding.
 When reading is slow and difficult, focusing on mechanics is more important than comprehending the material.
 Children must learn to read before they are able to read to learn.
 Using the record feature on Footsteps2Brilliance can help with fluency and reading speed as they learn to read.

 Fluency in one language can lead to fluency in another.
 This applies to both spoken and written language.
 Learning language patterns and how the parts of speech fit together is essential to being a great reader.
 Being bilingual and bi-literate provides immeasurable advantages in lifetime earnings and interpersonal connections.
 Ensuring that our children have a solid foundation in their first language will make it easier for them to pick up the rules of a second (or third!) language down the road.
-Check out the bilingual features of Footsteps2Brilliance:

 Music is just like a language, or at least our brains treat it that way.
 Introducing music and early reading skills simultaneously ignites a child's brain development.
 Playing and singing along to the songs in the Footsteps2Brilliance app at a young age can help a child solidify reading skills that will encourage musical fluency and literacy later!